Top reasons to use steel beams in residential construction

 These days, a building’s function can change dramatically and rapidly.
 A tenant may want to make changes that increase floor loads significantly.
 Walls may need to be repositioned to create new interior layouts based on different needs and space usage.
 Steel framing and floor systems also allow easy access and alterations to existing electrical wiring, computer networking cables and communication systems.
-Steel-built structures can cater for such changes.
+Residential steel beam structures can cater for such changes.
 Non-composite steel beams can be made composite with the existing floor slab, cover plates added to the beams for increased strength, beams and girders easily reinforced and supplemented with additional framing or even relocated to support changed loads.

 Strength, beauty, design freedom

 Steel offers architects more design freedom in colour, texture and shape.
 Its combination of strength, durability, beauty, precision and malleability gives architects broader parameters to explore ideas and develop fresh solutions.
-Steel’s long spanning ability gives rise to large open spaces, free of intermediate columns or load bearing walls.
+Steel’s long-spanning ability gives rise to large open spaces, free of intermediate columns or load-bearing walls.
 Its capacity to bend to a certain radius, creating segmented curves or free-form combinations for facades, arches or domes sets it apart.
 Factory-finished to the most exacting specifications under highly controlled conditions, steel’s final outcome is more predictable and repeatable, eliminating the risk of on-site variability.